Fawang Temple

 The modern management are careful to use the term "secularized" of the associated martial arts school, defining it to mean "unconstrained by Buddhist precepts."
 The martial arts school, named the "Shaolin Temple Secular Disciples' Martial Arts School" is international.
 In the winter off-season it trains a body of permanent students.
 For the rest of the year it holds training seminars of varying numbers of weeks for students unlimited by nationality or age.

 The revolutionary government of the People's Republic of China has varied in its approach to this and other Buddhist monasteries.
-Mao Zedong ignored Kung Foo as a method of serious fighting, advising his soldiers strike solid blows instead.
+Mao Zedong ignored kung-fu as a method of serious fighting, advising his soldiers strike solid blows instead.
 Subsequently Mao made it known that he valued the monasteries as a Chinese tradition, and was seen touring them.
 However, the Cultural Revolution devalued them.
 That policy was reversed on Mao's death.
 Currently the government appears to be supportive to the monasteries as cultural assets.

-Certainly, the Mount Song region has become a major tourist center.
+The Mount Song region has become a major tourist center.
 Under government jurisdiction since 1949, the monasteries generally receive all the funding they need.
-In return they generate a large geotourism income.
+In return they generate a large geotourist income.
 The monks to some degree have become showmen and acrobats.
 They give special displays and shows dressed in costume or with body paint and evidence considerable acrobatic agility.
 During the early 21st century Mount Song became a UNESCO global geopark, which requires a commitment to geotourism.